Join me for a plunge into the literary and artistic world of the Long Nineteenth Century, c.1789 – 1914.

 What is The Long Nineteenth Century?
-The historian Eric Hobsbawm popularised the notion of a Long Nineteenth Century, 1789 to 1914 – taking us from the French Revolution to the Great War.
+The historian Eric Hobsbawm popularised the idea of a Long Nineteenth Century, 1789 to 1914 – taking us from the French Revolution to World War One.
 It is now a recognised category of literary history, though some prefer different dates.

 Why are you doing this blog?
 I started the blog to keep track of my own reading from this era but, like most projects, it grew (i.e. got out of hand!).

 How do you choose the art?
 Selfishly.
 I don’t think “what would other people like”, the art I select is simply what I love, has made me feel, am intrigued by, sparks my imagination or sense of magic.

 Are all your posts linked into the blog?
 No!
 At some point the blog became too large and cumbersome – I was told it had become difficult to navigate.
 So I changed WP “themes” and simplifed it.
 In the process some of the posts (one-third?) became orphans, disconnected publicly from the main blog.
 Oops.
 It doesn’t worry me, but it might mean a surprise post pops up at you occasionally.